 - Courses: The name, number and description of each course should correspond exactly as it appears in the University Bulletin.

 - Tuition: Check with Admissions to make sure the figures you are using are current.

-- Provide a typed manuscript or draft layout for editing by the university editor or director of Communications and Marketing.
-(If you do not do this prior to submitting your publication for printing and there are errors, Printing Services may contact Communications and Marketing for pre-printing approval or editing, resulting in the delay of your publication.)
+- Provide a typed manuscript or draft layout for editing by the university editor or director of University Marketing and Communications.
+(If you do not do this prior to submitting your publication for printing and there are errors, Printing Services may contact University Marketing and Communications for pre-printing approval or editing, resulting in the delay of your publication.)

 - If typesetting or layout work is contracted, you will approve the final project before printing.
-Printing Services or Learning Resources may consult with Communications and Marketing at this point.
+Printing Services or Learning Resources may consult with University Marketing and Communications at this point.

-- Please provide Communications and Marketing with a copy of the finished product.
+- Please provide University Marketing and Communications with a copy of the finished product.